Get in Touch

 Where Can We Use Laminar Airflow Cabinets

 In the electronics industry, things are getting smaller every day and now they have to work with microscopic items and circuits.
-Naturally, they are sensitive to dust particles in air which are generally many times bigger than the component.
+Naturally, they are sensitive to dust particles in the air which are generally many times bigger than the component.
 The effect is like a rock falling on a pencil.
 To prevent this, most electronics labs use horizontal laminar workflow cabinets (since there is nothing to protect the user from).

-• Some libraries and museums also use laminar airflow cabinets to work on very old manuscripts or artifacts.
+Some libraries and museums also use laminar airflow cabinets to work on very old manuscripts or artifacts.

-Do’s and Don’ts of Laminar Airflow
+Rules of Laminar Airflow Cabinets

 2. Do not use the UV light and the airflow functions simultaneously (some advanced models may actually have electronic blocks that prevent this).